-Some say exercise can defeat depression.
+Some say exercise can help manage depression.
 Sure, it’s worth a try — in theory.
 But when you’re depressed, it can be hard to muster the motivation.
 Here are some gentle incentives and strategies for giving it a go.

 - Want to listen instead of read?
 Download the audio recording here…